bradOSv1/Kali-Linux-Hardening/Modules/Enabling & Configuring Firewall (UFW)/READMD.md

 ## Recovery

-If you need to revert the firewall settings back default
+If you need to revert the firewall settings back to default
 ```bash
 sudo ufw disable
 sudo ufw reset
 ```

 Thank you for reading.
-The intention for this walk-through is to showcase my learning and application of user and access control hardening on the Linux platform.
+The intention for this walkthrough is to showcase my learning and application of host-based firewall configuration using UFW on Kali Linux.